w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 accessing the accounts on the device, but you do not need to set a password for every individual account.
 When you need to make transactions with your account, you are required to sign using your Ledger device.
-Also, Ledger wallets let you generate multiple accounts for multiple blockchain networks without having to set different passwords to access such accounts.
+Also, Ledger wallets let you generate multiple accounts for multiple blockchain networks without setting different passwords to access such accounts.

 :::